hackclub/hackclub/workshops/dodge/README.md

 Hmm, why does the canvas display the game only for a moment before switching back to the game over screen?

-Of course, our player and enemy are still intersecting, because we never reset the positions!
+Aha!
+Our player and enemy are still intersecting, because we never reset the positions!

 ```js
 function mouseClicked() {